 In order to get to the Pupin Physics Laboratory, you need to enter the main campus at 116th Street and Broadway on foot (see University and Google maps above).
 There is no access to Pupin from 120th Street.
 Pupin is easily identified as the tall building in the northwest corner of campus with a green astronomical dome on top.

-Upon reaching Pupin, follow the posted signs to the designated room for the lecture and the star-gazing.
-Lectures are typically held in room 301 and are wheel-chair accessible.
+Upon reaching Pupin, follow the posted signs to the designated room for the lecture.
+Lectures are wheel-chair accessible.
 Observations are typically done from the roof and are not wheel-chair accessible.

 Bring warm clothes for windy or cold conditions on the roof.
 Entrance to our events is free and open to all.
 No reservations are necessary.
 Just show up!